Jealous Jennifer Lamb Makes Fun Of Mama June, Sabotages Honey Boo Boo’s Diet

 Of course, Honey Boo Boo is pretty cool with the arrangement and looks forward to trips to her dad’s house.
 Not only does she want to see her dad but she also loves that Jennifer Lamb lets her eat all the junk food that has recently been cleared out of the house.

-There is another question that comes to mind as far as Honey Boo Boo heading to her dad’s house for visits.
-Just last week, the Domenick Nati Show interviewed Mama June and the Inquisitr reported on it.
-In that interview, Mama June claimed that Sugar Bear wasn’t coming around at all anymore and his phone calls to his daughter were becoming few and far between.
+There is another question that comes to mind as far as Honey Boo Boo heading to her dad’s house for visits is concerned.
+Just last week, the Domenick Nati Show interviewed Mama June, according to the Inquisitr, and in that interview, Mama June claimed that Sugar Bear wasn’t coming around at all anymore and his phone calls to his daughter were becoming few and far between.
+That makes fans wonder how long ago these scenes were filmed that show Honey Boo Boo staying with her dad

 This week we talk a lil bit a bout “Logan”,”Passengers” and Mama June’s weight loss. pic.twitter.com/Zmr77LxwPT